Watch Footage from Motorhead’s Last Concert

 Sadly, although Lemmy would soon succumb to cancer, he was right in one important sense: As demonstrated by the fact that this was Motörhead's 40th anniversary tour, the band's signature brand of rock remained in high demand at the time of Lemmy's passing – and echoes of its influence will continue to reverberate through modern music for decades to come.
-Watch their final performance of "Overkill" above, and check out the rest of the band's last concert here.

 Remembering Motorhead's Lemmy Kilmister